OAuth 2.0 and OIDC: The Difference and When to Use Each

 Infrastructure engineer with 10+ years building production systems on AWS, GCP,…

-Definition: OAuth 2.0 is an authorization framework that allows a third-party application to obtain limited access to a user's resources on another service, without exposing the user's credentials.
+OAuth 2.0 is an authorization framework that lets a third-party application obtain limited access to a user's resources on another service, without exposing the user's credentials.
 It issues access tokens that define what the application can do, not who the user is.
+That distinction is the one I want burned into your memory -- it is the root cause of the token-confusion bug above.

 OAuth 2.0 Grant Types